nicolezhi/cse15-lab-reports/week-1-lab-report.md

 **`cd` with path to a directory as an argument**

-working directory: /home
+working directory: `/home`
 ```
 # [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
 ```
-not an error: The program changes directory to the lecture1 directory.
+not an error: The program changes directory to the `lecture1` directory.

 **`cd` with path to a file as argument**

-working directory: /home/lecture1
+working directory: `/home/lecture1`
 ```
 # [user@sahara ~]$ cd messages
 [user@sahara ~/lecture1/messages]$
 ```
-not an error: The program changes directory to the messages directory, inside lecture1.
+not an error: The program changes directory to the `messages` directory, inside `lecture1`.

 ***